-So you just bought an exquisite his and her trio ring wedding set from MyTrioRings.com.
+So you just bought an exquisite his and her trio ring wedding set from My Trio Rings.
 You've married the love of your life and can't stop admiring those gleaming diamonds on your finger.
 You feel like you never want to take your wedding rings off your hand because they remind you of the vows you made and the one you love.
 However, as difficult as it may be, it may be in your best interest to take your rings off once in a while.

+The question of "Did you wash your hands?" has never been more popular, and it is important that while cleaning your hands, you are keeping your wedding rings safe!
 When taking care of your engagement ring and wedding bands, it is best to practice R.I.C. - Remove.
 Inspect.
-Clean. – and adhere to the following DO's and DON'Ts of caring for your rings.
+Clean - and adhere to the following DO's and DON'Ts of caring for your rings.

 The DOs and DON'Ts of Taking Care of Your Trio Wedding Ring Sets

 DO: Maintain & Clean Your Rings

-|… Use Harsh Chemicals While Wearing Your Rings
+DON'T: Use Harsh Chemicals While Wearing Your Rings

-Chlorine, bleach, non-alcoholic hand sanitizer, hand soap and other harsh chemicals can damage or discolor the diamond and gold of your wedding rings.
+Chlorine, bleach, non-alcoholic hand sanitizer, and other harsh chemicals can damage or discolor the diamond and gold of your wedding rings.
 To avoid this, remove your bridal rings and wedding bands before cleaning with chemicals or taking a dip in a chlorinated pool or hot tub.

 DO: Take Off Your Trio Rings When You Shower

 Soap can build up on gold jewelry over time, leaving a thin film on the surface.
 Take off your wedding and engagement rings when you shower to cut down the number of times you have to clean them.

-|… Handle Your Rings Harshly
+DON'T: Handle Your Rings Harshly

 Take off your rings before doing any exercise or manual labor- such as lifting weights, auto repair, woodworking, or even dish washing - where you may accidentally knock them against hard objects.

-|… Insure Your Rings
+DO: Insure Your Ring

 DON'T: Wear Your Rings While Working Out

 Aside from the day to day wear on your rings and the inevitable dirt and sweat build-up that comes from exercising, lifting weights, or any physical activity that includes your hands has potential to affect the structure of your rings.

-|… Find A Safe Place to Store Your Rings
+DO: Find a Safe Place to Store Your Rings

-|… Putting Non-Alcoholic Hand Sanitizer Directly On Your Rings
+DON'T: Put Non-Alcoholic Hand Sanitizer Directly on Your Rings

 Alcohol based sanitizers will not harm your jewelry, however non-alcohol based cleaners may contain harsh chemicals like chlorine, known to be harmful to gold jewelry.